Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 The diagram below shows the result of a single machine installation.

 ![](../../images/acs-single-machine.png)

-> **NOTE**: You can optionally use the following [guide](./generate-target-hosts.md#generate-single-target-host) to generate a target host and an inventory file for testing purposes.

 Once you have prepared the target host and configured the inventory_ssh.yaml file as described above, you are ready to run the playbook.